mm-zk/zksync_tools/zkos/recovery/README.md

 - [DONE] state diff unpacking from L1
-- creating state, and verifying hash
+- [DONE] creating state, and verifying hash
+- Need to clean up bytecode hashes / AccountProperties computation and verify.
 - applying the state to rocksDB
 - executing next batch